kubernetes/kops/docs/upgrade_from_kubeup.md

-# Upgrading from kube-up to kops
+# Upgrading from kube-up to kOps

 kOps let you upgrade an existing kubernetes cluster installed using kube-up, to a cluster managed by kops.